Successfully transitioning to a career in development includes a lot of skill-sets.

-Transitioning to a career in development successfully includes a lot of skills sets.
 There are a few things that have remained paramount to the success of those I work with in all realms of development.
-Knowing these five things, and learning to do them well, is a great foundation for long-term success.
+Knowing these five things, and learning to do them well, is a great foundation for long-term success for a career in development.

 While these are but the tip of the iceberg when it comes to skills a successful development director will possess, they are a great place to start.
 For additional content on these topics, check out these blogs: